Naturality and mapping class groups in Heegaard Floer homology: Translating bifurcations of gradients to Heegaard diagrams

 \end{enumerate}

 In cases \ref{item:E2}--\ref{item:E4}, the same splitting surface $\S$ can be chosen for every $(f_i,v_i)$, and the curves $\alphas_i$ (resp.\ $\betas_i$) are all isotopic to each other for an appropriate choice of spanning trees.
 Since we are going to pass to isotopy diagrams, this description suffices for our purposes.
+This concludes the proof of Theorem~\ref{thm:2-param}. \end{proof}